Iran–Saudi Arabia relations: Doctrinal differences

 The difference of political ideologies and governance also divided both countries.
 The Islamic Republic of Iran is based on the principle of Guardianship of the Islamic Jurists, which hold that a faqīh (Islamic jurist) should have custodianship over all Muslims, including their governance.
 Iran's Supreme Leader is a Shia faqīh.
 The founder of the Iranian revolution, Ayatollah Khomeini, was ideologically opposed to monarchy, which he believed to be contrary to Islamic principles.
 Saudi Arabia's monarchy, on the other hand, is conservative, not revolutionary, and its religious leaders have long supported monarchy where the king was given absolute obedience as long as he did not violate Islamic sharia law.
 Saudi Arabia has, however, a Shia minority which has made bitter complaints about institutional discrimination against it, and whom at times has been urged to overthrow the king.
 Both countries are major oil exporters but have clashed over energy policy.
 Saudi Arabia, with its large oil reserves and smaller population, has a greater interest in taking a long-term view of the global oil market and incentive to moderate prices.
 In contrast, Iran is compelled to focus on high prices in the short term.

+Following Israeli strikes on Iran and regional airspace closures, Saudi Arabia ordered that Iranian Hajj pilgrims already in the country be given support and services until they could return home safely.